AdamISZ/lnd/lnrpc/README.md

        `lnd`.
   * SendCoins
      * Sends an amount of satoshis to a specific address.
+  * CoinJoin
+     * Completes signing of a partially signed transaction and optionally broadcasts.
   * SubscribeTransactions
      * Returns a stream which sends async notifications each time a transaction is created or one is received that pays to us.